 Admission Requirements & Curriculum

 Honors 201: Ancient Greek Justice (with two-week travel to Greece in May)

 HON 201C focuses on the changing ideas of justice and human flourishing from the Bronze Age Mycenaean Civilization recounted in Homer’s Iliad and Odyssey to the concepts of legal justice and democracy developed during the golden age of Athens in the teachings of Socrates and Plato.
 We trace the ancient world’s changing ideas of justice through literature, drama, and philosophical texts, as well as through its archeological history.
 Honors scholars take this course in the fall semester of their first year.

 Honors 202: The Renaissance and Scientific Revolution

-The Renaissance and the Scientific Revolution were cultural and intellectual movements in Europe that spanned the 14th to 17th centuries.
-The period's strong emphasis on learning about the world, nature, and human beings, and the birth of a new approach to science and culture distinguishes this period from the Middle Ages.
-Understanding perspective and human anatomy transformed art and gave rise to such masterpieces as Michelangelo's David, Botticelli’s Venus and da Vinci's Last Supper.
+This course will focus on the transformative cultural and intellectual movements in Europe that spanned the 14th to 17th centuries.
+Understanding perspective and human anatomy transformed art and gave way to masterpieces such as Michelangelo's David, Botticelli’s Venus and da Vinci's Last Supper.
 The printing press allowed for the dissemination of information to a wide audience and encouraged discoveries in science and mathematics.
 New thinking about the self and authority led to the reformation of the Western church by Protestant leaders, such as Luther and Calvin.
 Advances in navigation led to the investigation of new worlds.
 This course studies contributions to the ongoing quest for knowledge, and includes the works of Shakespeare, Dante, Francis Bacon, Descartes, Galileo and Copernicus.
 Meets Humanity and Culture (HC) IP.

 Honors 203: The Battle for Public Memory